 An increasing number of studies suggest that some plastic pipes leach harmful chemicals, as well as accumulate heavy metals such as lead.
 Additionally, certain contaminants from polymeric pipes may contaminate the water.
 This may occur by diffusion of chemical components from the pipe itself or by decomposition of chemicals used during the pipe production.

 For an overview of potential health risks associated with various plastic pipes, read on:

 Concerned About Your Plastic Pipes?

 Because water treatment (like chlorine and chloramines) and pipe-brand impact the final tap water quality, we can’t make a blanket statement about the health impacts of plastic pipes.
 That said, research continues to emerge.

 Testing your water for plastic chemicals that may be leaching into your water is the best way you can protect yourself.
-Our Advanced City Water Test and Advanced Well Water Test both include analysis for volatile compounds associated with plastic pipe leaching.
-We also have a Microplastics in Water Test that will analyze an array of potential contaminants, such as polyethylene, polypropylene, polyvinyl chloride, and polystyrene.
+Tap Score's SVOC Water Test will analyze for a broad range of plastic-related, semi-volatile organic compounds from a wide array of potential sources.
+Additionally, the Advanced City Water Test and Advanced Well Water Test both include analysis for volatile compounds associated with plastic pipe leaching.
+The Extended Well Water Test is a great way to cover SVOCs and VOCs.
+Click here for more information.

 Each of these in-laboratory water tests will provide quantified results–along with a health-risk analysis.
 We will help you interpret your results, as well as provide unbiased, treatment recommendations based upon your water’s unique chemistry.